Diffusion Mean Estimation on the Diagonal of Product Manifolds: Introduction

 \section{Introduction}

-Sommer and Bronstein introduced two new concepts in the field of geometric deep learning \cite{sommer2020horizontal}.
-Firstly, the authors proposed a novel method for constructing convolutions on Riemannian manifolds using stochastic horizontal flows in the frame bundle geometry.
-The method considers the curvature (holonomy) of the manifold, providing a method for transporting orientations in a continuous way.
-Secondly, the authors proposed a method for efficiently evaluating the manifold convolution layers based on sampling manifold-valued processes centered around a weighted diffusion mean.
-In this article, we investigate further the ideas put forward in the latter method of \cite{sommer2020horizontal}.

-Computing sample means on smooth manifolds is difficult.
+The Euclidean expected value can be generalized to geometric spaces in several ways.
 Fréchet \cite{frechet1948elements} generalized the notion of mean values to arbitrary metric spaces as minimizers of the sum of squared distances.
-Fréchet's notion of mean values extends naturally to Riemannian manifolds with a given metric structure.
-On manifolds without a given metric, for example, affine connection spaces, a notion of the mean can be defined as an \textit{exponential barycenter} (see, e.g., Arnaudon and Li \cite{arnaudon2005barycenters} for a definition).
-Recently, Hansen et al. \cite{hansen2021diffusion, hansen2021diffusiongeometric} introduced a probabilistic notion of a mean, namely the \textit{diffusion mean}.
-The diffusion-mean is defined as the minimizer of the likelihood function providing a time-dependent mean value.
-Varadhan's asymptotic formula relating the heat kernel with the distance function on a Riemannian manifold shows that the diffusion-mean is a generalization of the Fréchet mean and recovers the Fréchet mean when $t \rightarrow 0$.
+Fréchet's notion of mean values thereby naturally includes means on Riemannian manifolds.
+On manifolds without metric, for example, affine connection spaces, a notion of the mean can be defined by exponential barycenters, see e.g. \cite{arnaudon2005barycenters,pennec_barycentric_2018}.
+Recently, Hansen et al. \cite{hansen2021diffusion,hansen2021diffusiongeometric} introduced a probabilistic notion of a mean, the diffusion mean.
+The diffusion mean is defined as the most likely starting point of a Brownian motion given the observed data.
+The variance of the data is here modelled in the evaluation time $T>0$ of the Brownian motion, and Varadhan's asymptotic formula relating the heat kernel with the Riemannian distance relates the diffusion mean and the Fréchet mean in the $T\to 0$ limit.